Gear

 Some folks - especially musicians - like to know what equipment they are hearing.

 I play a 1980 Guild D-50 that I bought in Boston used in 1993 for $750.00.
-Thing is a TANK....perfect for me.
+My cousin Tom was with me, and he said "you'll get famous with that thing."
+Well, whatever.....Meanwhile, I love this machine SO much, and it is heavy....perfect for my playing style, and would be handy if I ever found myself up a creek.
 Sounds great too.
 It's set-up with a sub-saddle Fishman pickup.
+All the acoustic guitars on "Friday" are this axe.

 When I plug in, it's a 1990 Fender American Standard Stratocaster with stock everything.
 I sold my 3000-pound Fender Twin Reverb and now noodle through a Peavey Envoy 110.
+I love fiddling with a Dunlop Wah and a few Boss pedals.
+I still haven't found "my sound" on the electric yet.